 a sizeable chunk of the 2000-01 season at a time when Leeds were in

 desperate need of experienced centrebacks.

-He returned to the side for the pre-season friendlies, but picked
+He returned to the side for the pre-season friendlies, but

-another injury knocked him back again.
+Christmas before another injury knocked him back again.

 Miraculously he managed to regain his fitness by the end of the

 season, and although the South African team didn't do as well as

 they'd hoped, once again Lucas led the side with pride and produced